By Benjamin Mandil as-told-to Hank Rosenfeld.Read more

 "It was moving and gripping...
 There is such a zest for life in it...It sounds like a spoken voice - as though one is listening instead of reading.
 The pre-war descriptions are truly wonderful...I wish I had done the same."

-Hank was on staff at Spy Magazine in NYC.
-He has written for the Los Angeles Times, Los Angeles Magazine, Detroit News, NY Post, Premiere, PAPER, the Forward, and the Shambhala Sun.
-A storyteller on NPR and APM shows “All Things Considered,” “Marketplace,” “Weekend America” and “Off-Ramp,” he produced comedy shows at the legendary KSAN in San Francisco and Howard Stern station, K-ROCK (WXRK) in New York.
+While living in NYC, I was also on staff at Spy Magazine, known for its “smart, fun, funny, fearless” stories.
+My stories have also appeared in the Los Angeles Times, their Times Sunday Magazine, the Detroit News, NY Post, Premiere, PAPER, the Forward, Moment, Jewish Journal and Shambhala Sun.
+All are welcome here.
+As a storyteller on NPR and APM shows “All Things Considered,” “Marketplace,” “Weekend America” and “Off-Ramp,” with stints at KPCC and KCRW, I produced comedy shows on the commercial side of the dial, at the legendary KSAN in San Francisco and at Howard Stern’s last terrestrial station, K-ROCK (WXRK) in New York.

-He wrote jokes for the long-running Broadway show, Catskills on Broadway at the Lunt-Fontanne Theatre, and lived as a deejay on the pirate-radio ship, The Voice of Peace, broadcasting “from somewhere in the Mediterranean.”
-While writing for the Athens Times, Hank was arrested for robbing the National Bank of Greece.
-Found innocent, he was kicked out of Greece after receiving a beating and a wonderful recipe for tzatziki.
+Did you know that I wrote jokes for the long-running Broadway show, Catskills on Broadway at the Lunt-Fontanne Theatre? $50 bucks a gag, baby.
+Once I even lived on a pirate ship, as a radio deejay, playing records aboard The Voice of Peace, which we said was broadcast, “from somewhere in the Mediterranean.”
+And then, while writing for the Athens Times, I was wrongly arrested for robbing the National Bank of Greece in Syntagma Square.
+Determined innocent, I was beaten anyway, but also given a wonderful recipe for tzatziki.